antonyvam/nDTomo/README.md

 Installation instructions
 -------------------------
-The nDTomo is currently being developed using python v3.7
+The nDTomo is currently being developed using python v3.8

 In order to use all features, one has to use anaconda (e.g. for astra-toolbox).
 I suggest you create a new anaconda environment for nDTomo (e.g. using the anaconda navigator).
+Make sure to install first Spyder/Jupyter lab etc before installing the nDTomo.

 To install from git: